 Registration requirement

-In China, protection of intellectual property usually only comes about through official registration.
-Without this registration, third parties can legally use or copy the intellectual property.
-This applies in particular to trademarks, patents and copyrights.
+In China, intellectual property protection generally only comes into effect through official registration.
+Without this registration, third parties can legally use or copy intellectual property.
+This applies particularly to trademarks, patents, and copyrights.

 Legal framework

-Protection includes patents, trademarks, copyrights and trade secrets.
-Patents are administered by the China National Intellectual Property Administration (CNIPA) and include invention patents with a protection period of 20 years, as well as utility models and design patents with a protection period of 10 and 15 years, respectively.
+The protection encompasses patents, trademarks, copyrights, and trade secrets.
+Patents are administered by the China National Intellectual Property Administration (CNIPA) and include invention patents with a protection period of 20 years, as well as utility models and design patents with protection periods of 10 and 15 years, respectively.

 Specialized dishes

-There are over 30 specialized IP courts in metropolitan areas such as Beijing, Shanghai and Guangzhou, staffed by judges who are specially trained in IP law.
-These courts are accepting more cases every year and processing them more efficiently.
+There are over 30 specialized IP courts in metropolitan areas such as Beijing, Shanghai, and Guangzhou, staffed by judges with specialized training in IP law.
+These courts accept an increasing number of cases each year and handle them more efficiently.

 Enforcement and challenges

-Despite improvements, challenges in enforcing intellectual property rights remain.
+Despite improvements, challenges remain in enforcing intellectual property rights.
 However, reports of positive enforcement experiences, particularly in trademark infringement cases, are increasing.
-The Chinese government has a great interest in ensuring effective IP protection, as many patent registrations come from China itself.
+The Chinese government has a strong interest in ensuring effective IP protection, as many patent registrations originate in China itself.

 Recommendations for companies